Podocarpus bonsai care

 The Chinese yew is one of over 100 species of the genus Podocarpus.
 The information given here refers to the large-leaved Chinese yew (Podocarpus macrophyllus and the smaller-leaved variety Podocarpus microphyllus).
 Podocarpus macrophyllus is found in nature in China and Japan.
 It grows in the mountains up to a height of 1000m.
 There the tree also withstands light frosts.
 As a tree, it is up to 20m high, but usually remains smaller.

 Especially in China you can see many Podocarpus designed as bonsai.
 Including very interesting specimens.

 A visit to the Botanical Garden in Shanghai is highly recommended for friends of Chinese yew bonsai.

-Many dozens worth seeing Chinese yew (Podocarpus) bonsai can be admired in the Botanical Garden of Shanghai.
+Many dozens worth seeing Chinese yew (Podocarpus) bonsai can be admired there.
 Here you can see pictures of a small selection of the Buddhist pine bonsai.

 The largest botanical garden in China is located in Shanghai.
 It is located in the southwest of the city and is 2km long and 0.5km wide.
 The Botanical Garden in Shanghai was founded in 1974 and was initially called Longhua Nursery.